seanmurphy21/seanmurphy21/README.md

 * 🌍  I'm based in Connecticut
 * ✉️  You can contact me at [seanmurphy21@charter.net](mailto:seanmurphy21@charter.net)
-* 🧠  I'm learning NLP
+* 🧠  I'm learning NLP, Hadoop, Spark, & Java
 * 🤝  I'm open to collaborating on meaningful, impactful projects
 * ⚡  I love philosophy and writing